k1r0s/ritley/README.md

 This library aims to provide a friendly development experience while you build scalable services using an API that you already know how to use within a sort of guidelines.

 I strongly believe that OOP programming should be the mainframe when designing enterprise world applications.
-You can/must use any other technique where is necessary like FP, FRP, AOP, and so on...
+Ritley empowers this and is compatible with other Paradigms and Techniques, so you can/must use any other technique where its necessary like FP, FRP, AOP, and so on...

 Ritley just provides the basics to sort and separate your code into domains as a logic placeholders and let you share only what you need.